earthrover/er_ros/NETWORK.md

 Our current router is "Earth Rover Demo"
-We use a normal router with a DHCP on the range of 192.168.1.200+ Our machines have fix ips on this network
+We use a normal router with a DHCP on the range of 192.168.1.200+ Our machines have fixed ips on this network

 ## PI